San Diego Padres (PCL)

-The San Diego Padres were a minor league baseball team that played in the Pacific Coast League from 1936 through 1968.
-The team that would eventually become the Padres was well traveled prior to moving to San Diego.
+The San Diego Padres were a Minor League Baseball team based in San Diego, California, that competed in the Pacific Coast League (PCL) from 1936 through 1968.
+The team name was later given to the San Diego Padres of Major League Baseball (MLB).

 Franchise history

 It began its existence in 1903 as the Sacramento Solons, a charter member of the PCL.
 The team moved to Tacoma in 1904 (where it won the PCL pennant), returned to Sacramento in 1905, then left the PCL altogether for the next three seasons.
 The Solons rejoined the PCL in 1909, then moved to San Francisco during the 1914 season, finishing out the season as the San Francisco Missions.
 The team was sold to businessman Bill "Hardpan" Lane, who moved the team to Salt Lake City for the 1915 season as the Salt Lake Bees.

 Eleven years later Lane moved the Bees to Los Angeles for the 1926 season, and changed their name to the Hollywood Stars.
 The Stars played at Wrigley Field, home of the Los Angeles Angels, winning pennants in 1929 and 1930.
 When, after the 1935 season, the Angels doubled the Stars' rent, Lane moved the Stars to San Diego for the 1936 season, to become the San Diego Padres.

 The city constructed a waterfront stadium for its new team, appropriately called Lane Field, replacing a race track that was on the site.
 The team finished second in its inaugural year in the border city, then won the postseason series and the PCL pennant in 1937, led by the hitting of sophomore outfielder Ted Williams, who was first signed to a contract in 1936.

 On October 2, 1944, Bill "Chick" Starr bought the Padres for $210,000 and was named the team president and general manager.
 In 1952, Starr announced that KFMB-TV founder Jack O. Gross purchased a large minority share, along with Dr. Robert M. Stone and real estate developer Irvin J. Kahn.